nukah/nukah.github.io/content/me.md

 **Technical**

-8-years-old project with plenty of a legacy code and subsystems.
+8-year-old project with lots of legacy code and subsystems.

-My job was to provide guidance and execution for making application scalable and maintain low TTM.
+My role was to provide guidance and execution for the scalability of the application and the maintenance of low TTM.

-One of the major goals was to transform monolithic approach to a more agile distributed form utilising SOA-methodology.
+Transforming the monolithic approach to a more agile distributed form using SOA methodology was one of the key objectives.

-My duties and responsibilities:
+I worked on the following:
-1. Management and recruitment for a small team of backend engineers.
+1. Management and recruitment of a small team of back-end engineers for the project.
-2. Management and planning for features and tasks within core application.
+2. Manage the functions and tasks of the core application.
-3. Consulting and advising for neighbour team clusters.
+3. Provide advice and guidance to clusters of neighbouring teams.
-4. Designing next-gen SOA-approach for a whole business grid.
+4. Design of a next-generation SOA approach for an entire business grid.

 #### 2021 - 2022